Haemanthus coccineus: Description

-The flowerheads of Haemanthus coccineus emerge between February and April, with scarlet spathe valves on them like bright shaving brushes, make it a striking plant.
-The flowers are soon followed by translucent, fleshy berries.
+The flowerheads of Haemanthus coccineus emerge between February and April, with 6-9 stiff red spathe valves surrounding 25-100 flowers.
+The flowers are soon followed by translucent, fleshy berries, white to red in color.
 There are usually two large leaves per bulb, and occasionally three, which appear after flowering.
+The leaves are elliptic to broadly shaped, 25–210 mm wide, most often more-or-less barred with red or dark green on the underside; they may also be prostrate, recurved or stand suberect.

 The brilliant flowerheads account for its early appearance in Europe, being described by Carl Linnaeus in 1762.
 Together with Haemanthus sanguineus (Jacq.), this was the first Haemanthus to be introduced to European horticulture as an ornamental plant.
-In cultivation in the UK, H. coccineus has gained the Royal Horticultural Society’s Award of Garden Merit.
+In cultivation in the UK, H. coccineus has gained the Royal Horticultural Society's Award of Garden Merit.
 It can be grown outdoors in a warm, frost-free, sheltered, south-facing location.

 Despite Linnaeus' description, this same species was described under a host of different names (see gallery captions), which reflects more on taxonomic disorganisation than species variability.
 The plant figured on the left, was first described as Haemanthus hyalocarpus by Jacquin in 1804, and those in the gallery below, which are all H. coccineus, were first described under the caption names.